 the Board may impose a health condition on the Member.

-10. Membership (r.
-19)
+10. Members of 1987 scheme, who are at 17 Feb 2001 and who become Gold State Super Members etc.

 (1) Every person who was a member of the 1987 scheme immediately before the commencement day continues as a Gold State Super Member subject to these regulations.

 (2) If a person was, immediately before the commencement day, entitled to a benefit from the 1987 scheme but as at that day the benefit had not been paid (whether as a result of the operation of section 38 of the GES Act or otherwise), the person is taken to have been a member of the 1987 scheme immediately before the commencement day.